-The Horniman Youth Panel, launched in summer 2010, has become an important part of the Horniman.
-Young people between the ages of 14 and 19 from all over London meet up regularly on Thursdays.
-We want young people’s voices to be heard and make a real difference to what goes on in the Horniman Museum.
+Young people between the ages of 14 and 19 from all over London meet up regularly on Thursdays to shape what is happening at the Museum.
+We want young people’s voices to be heard and make a real difference to what goes on in the Horniman.

 How to get involved

-If you’re aged 14 to 19, want to get your voice heard in the Horniman Museum or gain experience in producing and marketing youth events, then join us at our next meeting to see how you can shake things up.
+If you’re aged 14 to 19, want to get your voice heard in the Horniman, or gain experience in producing and marketing youth events, then join us at our next meeting to see how you can shake things up.

 Here are some examples of what the Horniman Youth Panel has been getting up to:

-- Night of Light - 22 November 2014 - the Youth Panel returned to take over the museum for the fifth year running
+- Night of Light – the Youth Panel returned to take over the museum for the fifth year running.
+22 November 2014

-- Creating soundmaps and spectograms in the Horniman Gardens - read about it and hear recordings on the blog
+- Creating sound maps and spectograms in the Horniman Gardens – read about it and hear recordings.